Enumeration of meanders and Masur-Veech volumes: Introduction

 Let $(\cT_{top}, \cT_{bottom})$ be a pair of plane trees with no vertices of valence 2.
-We consider arc system with the same number of arcs $n\le N$ on a labeled pair of oriented discs having $\cT_{top}$ and $\cT_{bottom}$ as reduced dual trees.
+We consider the arc system with the same number of arcs $n\le N$ on a labeled pair of oriented discs having $\cT_{top}$ and $\cT_{bottom}$ as reduced dual trees.
 We draw the arc system corresponding to $\cT_{top}$ on the northern hemisphere, and the arc system corresponding to $\cT_{bottom}$ on the southern hemisphere.
-To simplify gluing of the two hemispheres, we assume that all segments of the boundary circle between adjacent endpoints of the arcs have equal length and that the arcs are orthogonal to the boundary circle.
-There are $2n$ ways to isometrically identify the boundaries of two hemispheres into the sphere in such way that the endpoints of the arcs match.
+There are $2n$ ways (up to isotopy) to identify the boundaries of two hemispheres into the sphere in such way that the endpoints of the arcs match.
 We consider all possible triples

 as described above for all $n\le N$.
 Define

 \begin{Theorem} For any pair of \textit{trivalent} plane trees $\cT_{bottom},\cT_{top}$, having the total number $p$ of leaves (vertices of valence one) the following limit exists: